mfaani/mfaani/content/posts/wwdc-keynote.md

 ### Sleep
 - Sleep stages.
 How much time you spent in each stage.
 Awake, REM, Core, Deep.
 - 'Apple Heart & Movement Study' is a new research program you can opt into.
+- Create custom alerts for the medications you take.
+- Can ask a family member send their medication with you.

+### Mac
+- Macbook Air will get M2 CPU.
+- Silver, Gray, Gold, Blue
+- Audio head jack
+- MagSafe